SamuelPestan/toolsBySp/README.md

 To use this library in your Java project, you can download the compiled `.jar` file from the [lib](https://github.com/SamuelPestan/toolsBySp/blob/master/lib) section of this repository, or follow these steps:

+1. Go to the **lib** folder in this repository.
-1. Download the `.jar` file from the latest release.
+2. Download the `.jar` file (e.g., `ToolsBySp.jar`).
-2. Place the `.jar` file in a folder within your Java project or anywhere accessible to your project.
+3. Place the `.jar` file in a folder within your Java project or anywhere accessible to your project.

 ## Usage